Uncertainty-driven Exploration Strategies for Online Grasp Learning: Introduction

 \section{Introduction}

-Robotic picking or object grasping is a challenging task in robotics that requires the agent to select and execute the optimal grasp poses for various objects from observations of complex scenes.
-In this context, the agent must search for an optimal grasping strategy in an exponentially large state space due to the inherent variability in object shapes, opaqueness, and materials, and in certain cases also due to the various characteristics of the robot's sensors and actuators.
-These challenges represent significant obstacles for designing hand-engineered algorithms as done in traditional approaches \cite{1309.2660}.
-To overcome those challenges, modern grasping methods have successfully applied advanced deep learning techniques which enable model-free grasp predictions for a wide variety of objects in unstructured environments \cite{kleeberger2020survey,newbury2023deep}.
-However, most methods considered in literature are based on supervised learning and offline training, and therefore may not generalize well to unseen objects or new environment settings \cite{danielczuk2020exploratory,fu2022legs}.
+Robotic picking or object grasping is a challenging task in robotics that requires the agent to select and execute the optimal grasp poses for various objects from observations of complex scenes, where the agent must search for an optimal grasping strategy in an exponentially large state space due to the inherent variability in object shapes, opaqueness, and materials, and in certain cases also due to the various characteristics of the robot's sensors and actuators.
+These challenges represent significant obstacles to designing hand-engineered algorithms as done in traditional approaches \cite{1309.2660}.
+To overcome those challenges, modern grasping methods have successfully applied advanced deep learning techniques that enable model-free grasp predictions for a wide variety of objects in unstructured environments \cite{kleeberger2020survey,newbury2023deep}.
+However, methods \cite{danielczuk2020exploratory,fu2022legs, gilles2022continual} are based on supervised learning and offline training, and can not generalize well to OOD objects or new environment settings.

 To address these challenges, this paper focuses on tackling the problem of online grasp learning.
-It does so by leveraging exploration capabilities to systematically search the space of grasp configurations in order to find the best grasps for picking objects from an unseen bin.
+It does so by leveraging exploration capabilities to systematically search the space of grasp configurations to find the best grasps for picking objects from an OOD bin.
 Those objects are characterized by unknown physical and perceptual features such as semi- or total transparency, and irregular or curved surfaces.

-In particular, we propose a study with a realistic assumption that online grasp learning with exploration capabilities can be used to fine-tune or adapt a pretrained grasping network to a set of unseen objects.
+In particular, we propose a study with a realistic assumption that online grasp learning with exploration capabilities can be used to fine-tune or adapt a pretrained grasping network to a set of OOD objects.
 We focus on data-efficient offline-to-online learning \cite{2107.00591}, aiming to enable the agent to quickly learn from a limited amount of real-world interactions given a grasping network that was pretrained using small-scale offline learning.
-To this end, we propose to formulate online grasp learning as a reinforcement learning (RL) problem and to leverage the Convolutional Soft Actor-Critic (ConvSAC) algorithm \cite{2111.01510} to further update the policy network.
+To this end, we propose to formulate online grasp learning as a reinforcement learning (RL) problem and to leverage the Convolutional Soft Actor-Critic (ConvSAC) algorithm \cite{2111.01510} to further update the policy.